Menu

 It is important to have a power of attorney for medical decisions, power of attorney for financial decisions, and a living will that incorporates your end-of-life decisions so that everything is written, executed, and your loved ones know exactly what you wanted in certain circumstances.

-Special needs trust are the trusts that can be used if a potential beneficiary is on state aid.
+Special needs trusts are the trusts that can be used if a potential beneficiary is on state aid.
 They have a way of giving money to that particular client but still allowing all of their services from state aid to remain in effect.
 It holds it, gives them money in areas that they are allowed to have it, and then ensures that money does not go over a specific amount.

 A special needs trust is established to meet the financial requirements of a dependent with special needs, and it appoints them as a beneficiary.
 It funds the beneficiary’s medical care or day-to-day needs while retaining the dependence entitlement to government benefits.
 There are two types of special needs trusts, first-party and third-party.
 So, the money that is going to be willed from one person to somebody that has special needs will need to flow through the special needs trust because that will make sure that it is going to the appropriate categories, and it also will ensure that the distribution is not over the amount that would terminate their state aid.